A List of Amazing Things to Do in the Plateau Mont-Royal

 Picnics, fountains, benches, trees, ponds, BBQ’s… Parks are truly where the magic happens in a Montreal summer.
 The Plateau has some of the best around, and the people you’ll find in them are sometimes just as good.
 Of course, there’s Parc La Fontaine, perfect for a bike ride or picnic in the summer, and has a huge outdoor skating rink in the winter.
 Carré St-Louis, at the bottom of Prince-Arthur, has one of the city’s most romantic fountains surrounded by benches.
 Parc Jeanne-Mance, opposite to Mount Royal is a classic for a reason.
 Receiving tam-tam echoes on Sundays, and hosting soft ball on most days, this large patch of grass has the perfect amount of action for a non-boring picnic spot.

-15. Take the Plateau Food Tour
+15. Take the Mile End Montreal Food Tour

 Click here to read more about the tour, and book your tickets today!

 14. Visit these top places for a 5 à 7